csainty/csainty.github.io/_posts/2011-11-29-tutorial-nancy-mongodb-appharbor.md

 So now we have all the code files in place, run it up and make sure it all works, when it does, it is time to deploy.

-### Creating our Git Repo
+#### Creating our Git Repo

 Now we have a working project, lets put it into Git and send it up to AppHarbor.

-Fir up the GitExtensions GUI and select “Create new repository”
+Fire up the GitExtensions GUI and select “Create new repository”

 ![New Repository](/images/1382874053653.png)